Charlotte Truitt, Executive Director

+Taylor has been part of the JS team since 2017 and is thankful to be part of the vibrant Juneau arts community.
 Taylor holds a Bachelor of Music Education from Pacific Lutheran University and currently teaches elementary general music at Mendenhall River Community School.
-Taylor is an active French hornist in the community and enjoys supporting the Symphony in her position as Project Coordinator.

 Bruce Simonson, Production Manager and Choral Conductor